stan-dev/design-docs/designs/0032-stan-output-formats.md

 allowing for a set of key-value pairs, mapping strings to values, either a scalar, list, or dictionary object.

+# Scope of changes
+[scope]: #scope

+The changes in this proposal will directly functions in `stan-dev/stan` at the `stan::services` layer.

+Keeping the existing `stan::services` layer method signatures will avoid the need for changes to CmdStan.

+The input formats used by the inference algorithms are:

+- data variable definitions in JSON or [rdump](https://mc-stan.org/docs/cmdstan-guide/rdump.html)
+- initial parameter variables in JSON or rdump
+- for the standalone generated quantities, inputs include the Stan CSV file which contains the a sample from the fitted model.

+The Stan CSV output format will continue to be used for CmdStan outputs. in addition to the new output formats discussed above.

 # Drawbacks